skvark/JuveFood/README.md

 Sailfish application.
 Fetches menus from any Juvenes restaurant.

+Note: C++11 standard is used in the code.

 You can get the latest version from Jolla store.

 Icon by [fercen](https://github.com/fercen).